Helen Whately: Early life and career

 Helen Lightwood was born on 23 June 1976 in Norwich, and grew up near Redhill.
 Her father, Robin Lightwood was a surgeon and her mother, Andrea née Wood, a physician.
 She was educated at the independent girls school Woldingham School, before entering the sixth form at the private Westminster School in London.
 During her school years she undertook work experience in hospitals, with the intention of following her parents into a medical career, but Whately commented in her maiden speech as MP that it instead incentivised her to pursue a career in which she could improve healthcare as a whole.

+She claims to have spent an unspecified period of time working as a waitress, cleaner and receptionist..

 After leaving school, she taught English in rural Nepal for a year.
 Lightwood studied Philosophy, Politics and Economics at Lady Margaret Hall, Oxford, and was a member of debating society the Oxford Union, but she did not have any interest in student politics, later saying that she felt that it "did not seem to be about getting stuff done".

 After university, she worked at PwC for two years as a management consultant trainee, before working at AOL, where she was involved in setting up its internet film service.
 After this she worked as a media policy advisor for the then Shadow Secretary of State for Culture, Media and Sport and Conservative MP Hugo Swire.
 This experience inspired Whately to pursue a political career.
 In 2008, British society magazine Tatler selected Whately as one of ten young rising stars of the Conservative Party and tipped her as a future health secretary.

 From 2007 to 2015, Whately worked as an engagement manager for the management consultancy firm McKinsey & Company in its healthcare division.